 Go through the whole process again with the same collection of photos.
 Our experience is that the individual may well start responding with more details even though there was no reaction at all first time round!

-Why photos on a tablet or laptop can work better
+Why photos on a tablet or laptop work better than printed photos

-The main problem with photos is that they tend to be too small to be examined closely by anyone with failing eyesight, and the light may not be good anyway.
+The main problem with photos, particularly old ones, is that they tend to be too small to be examined closely by anyone with failing eyesight, and the light may not be good anyway.
 So there is significant value in having the photos as images on a tablet or portable computer.
 The images can be made full-screen, and computers and laptops have their own light.